 However, according to data from the Gaia mission, around five billion years ago this expected trend began to reverse.

 Within a gush of cosmic activity, star formation peaked between two and three billion years ago.

 This stellar baby boom was no small feat: it is thought that over half the stars in the Milky Way formed during this period.

 The Gaia mission is fundamentally important for our desire to understand the cosmos.

 It not only helps us build a three-dimensional representation of our Galaxy but the data provided also helps to further our knowledge of the structure, origin and ultimately the evolution of the Milky Way.

 However, we are not alone.
 Our Galaxy is only one of billions of others in the Universe.

 Despite this vast amount, we are unlikely to be bothered by our galactic neighbours anytime soon.
-Down the road is the Andromeda Galaxy, our closest spiral-galaxy, around four billion lightyears away.
+Down the road is the Andromeda Galaxy, our closest spiral-galaxy, around 2.5 million lightyears away.

 Despite the distance, on a very dark night in the northern hemisphere the Andromeda Galaxy is visible to the naked eye (under ideal conditions and with good eyesight!)